onap/aai-aai-common/docs/AAI REST API Documentation/nodesQuery.rst

 Nodes Query
 ===========

 A&AI Nodes Query Implementation Notes:

 Overview
 --------

-AAI continues to support this API, but clients may find that `Custom Queries <customQueries.html>`_ meet the needs more most queries.
+AAI continues to support this API, but clients may find that custom queries meet the needs more most queries.

 The Nodes Query mechanism is mostly being implemented in support of searching the pservers which do not have the ipv4-oam-ipaddress